-To save the weak and the poor, right to get justice is also given.
+To save the weak and the poor, the right to get justice is also given.
 If this right is not given, many other rights also become meaningless.
 People are given the right to go to court for securing justice.

 In order to fulfil social, economic, political and cultural needs, many form different types of associations and the state recognise their right to do so.
-But state does not permit the formation of associations that are considered harmful to the interest of the society.
+But the state does not permit the formation of associations that are considered harmful to the interest of the society.

 Citizens have been given the right to cultural freedom.
 They are free to develop their languages, customs, folkways, literature, and traditions.

-Civil rights are the most basic and essential rights that citizens of India have.
+The right to contract enables the citizens to enter into free contracts with others.
+This is an essential condition of civilised life as without this social, economic and political relations cannot be really established.
+The list of Civil rights are the most basic and essential rights that citizens of India have.
 Each individual is morally obligated to act in a rightful way and help those who are simply unaware of what moral responsibilities they have.